 Thrivent Financial’s members trust the Fortune 500 financial services organization to help them achieve financial security.
 Operating under the values of faith, family, stewardship and service, the faith-based, not-for-profit membership organization takes this job seriously.
-Key to maintaining its members’ trust is protecting their personal information.
+Key to maintaining its members’ trust is by taking stringent data security measures to keep their personal information safe.

 “The organization is very much concerned about our members and the security of data.
 We’ve always been in the forefront of maintaining security,” said Mariantonella Warfield, Thrivent Financial’s Organizational Change Management Training Lead*.